Grand Canyon National Park

 Travel Along Famous Route 66

 The South Rim of the Grand Canyon is visited the most often of any location.
 You will love taking the rim day trip to the South Rim, as you don’t have to check in at a terminal, nor have to wait in line.
-Enjoy the desert-scape of the Mohave Desert, as one of our buses takes you to your destination along the famous Route 66.
+Enjoy the desert-scape of the Mohave Desert, as one of the buses takes you to your destination along the famous Route 66.

 Grand Canyon Village